Latest From The Blog

 With a market leading heritage Country station for nearly 25 years, quality, actionable research is most important in maintaining that position.
 Paragon has been our research partner in achieving that goal.

 One of the 1st calls I made when I came to WNKU was to Mike Henry.
 WNKU was an underperforming noncommercial Triple A that desperately needed a new coat of paint.
-Mike visited the market, met the staff and got everyone excited for what was about to happen.
 A strategic plan and timeline was developed and implemented.
-Format consistency, focus, spins, talent, imaging and marketing all equal audience/membership growth and sustainability.
 He gave us the confidence and encouragement to make bold decisions that have directly impacted WNKU’s position in the market as a relevant cultural cornerstone in Cincinnati.
-In our most recent fund drive we experienced one of the largest increases of new memberships in the 30 year history of WNKU.
+In our most recent fund drive, we experienced one of the largest increases of new memberships in the 30 year history of WNKU.